 Limousine and shuttle services should be used when they are less expensive than alternative means of transportation (e.g., train, taxi, or personal auto) or when there are convenience or safety issues that justify the additional cost.
 When traveling with others, it is often more economical to coordinate travel times and share a limousine or shuttle service.

 - Reservations & Preferred Service Providers

 Tips are included in the price we have negotiated with our preferred vendors for travel in the Philadelphia to New York corridor.
 Additional tipping is not an allowable expense.
-When using a non-preferred limousine or shuttle service for travel outside the Philadelphia to New York corridor, a tip of approximately 15% is an allowable expense.
+When using a non-contracted limousine or shuttle service for travel outside the Philadelphia to New York corridor, a tip of approximately 15% is an allowable expense.

 - When to Use

 Use of personal auto for business purposes is allowed when it is less expensive than alternative means of transportation or when there are convenience or safety issues that justify the additional cost.
 Use of personal automobile for normal commute is not an allowable expense.